Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/consumer/030_vulnerabilities.en.md

 title = "Listing Vulnerabilities" slug = "vulnerabilities" weight = 30
+description = "Learn how to list known vulnerabilities affecting a product using the bomnipotent_client command and understand the output details, including CVSS, TLP, and CSAF."
 +++

 To dispaly a list of known vulnerabilities affecting a product, call "vulnerability", "list" and then name and version of the product: